-- Current traumatic or stressful life event, such as a job or financial loss or the loss of a relationship
+- A stressful life event, such as job loss

-- Exposure to others who have died by suicide
+- Family members or friends who have died by suicide

-- Talk about wanting to die or commit suicide
+- Talk about wanting to die or kill themselves

 - Talk about feelings of despair

-- Plan for death, such as giving away favorite items
+- Prepare for death, such as giving away items

-- Loss of interest in daily activities, such as work and hobbies
+- Lack of interest in daily activities, such as work and hobbies

 - Sleeping too little or too much

-- Care for underlying mental, physical, and substance abuse disorders
+- Care for any mental, physical, and substance use disorders

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.